-Learn To Use Man Pages Efficiently - OSTechNix
+Learn To Use Man Pages Efficiently In Linux - OSTechNix

 Recall a forgotten command

+We already have published a guide that described how to easily recall forgotten Linux commands.
+That guide is quite useful if you don't know which command to use to perform a specific task.

-For those who don’t know which command they actually want can refer the link that I attached in the first paragraph of this guide.
-We also can do it using man pages too.
-Let us say, you want to create a directory, but you couldn’t remember what command we use to create a directory.
+We can also do it using man pages with the help of -k flag.
+Let us say, you want to create a directory, but you couldn't remember what command we use to create a directory.

-To do so, use grep command with man:
+To do so, use grep command with man like below:

 Sample output would be:

-CURLOPT_NEW_DIRECTORY_PERMS (3) - permissions for remotely created directories libssh2_sftp_mkdir_ex (3) - create a directory on the remote file system mkdir (2) - create a directory mkdirat (2) - create a directory mkdtemp (3) - create a unique temporary directory mkdtemp (3p) - create a unique directory or file mkfontdir (1) - create an index of X font files in a directory mklost+found (8) - create a lost+found directory on a mounted Linux second extended file... mkstemp (3p) - create a unique directory mktemp (1) - create a temporary file or directory pam_mkhomedir (8) - PAM module to create users home directory
+mkdir (2) - create a directory mkdirat (2) - create a directory mkdtemp (3) - create a unique temporary directory mkfontdir (1) - create an index of X font files in a directory mklost+found (8) - create a lost+found directory on a mounted Linux second extended file system mktemp (1) - create a temporary file or directory pam_mkhomedir (8) - PAM module to create users home directory update-info-dir (8) - update or create index file from all installed info files in directory

 Just read the description of the each command and pick the suitable command.
 Ahh, you now remember. mkdir is the one that you're looking for, isn't it?
 It's that simple.